anish2604/anish2604/README.md

 <!-- **anish2604/anish2604** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m working on **MERN Stack Web Development**
-- 🌱 I’m currently practicing Competitive Cod
+- 🌱 I’m currently practicing Competitive Coding
 - 👯 I’m looking to collaborate on Web Development Projects
 - 🥅 2021 Goals: Build more projects and take parts in Coding Contests and Hackathons
 - 💬 Ask me about **Web Development**